CebolaLab/ATAC-seq/README.md

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) **Output file**: the `_broad_peaks.broadPeak` is a `bed` file containing the peak information for the INDIVIDUAL replicate\*.

-\*The `<sample>_peaks.narrowPeak` can be uploaded and visualised via a genome browser such as UCSC.
+\*The `<sample>_peaks.broadPeak` can be uploaded and visualised via a genome browser such as UCSC.
 The `bed` file of peak calls is referred to at this stage as 'relaxed' peak calls, since they are called for individual replicates.
 Two or more biological replicates will be combined in the next stage to generate a combined set of peaks.

-The total number of peaks can be obtained using `wc -l <sample>_peaks.narrowPeak`.
+The total number of peaks can be obtained using `wc -l <sample>_peaks.broadPeak`.

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) **QC value**: input the total number of peaks into the QC spreadsheet.